dan-kwiat/openai-edge/README.md

 # OpenAI Edge

-A TypeScript module for querying OpenAI's API from an edge function environment i.e. using `fetch` (a standard Web API) instead of `axios`.
+A TypeScript module for querying OpenAI's API using `fetch` (a standard Web API) instead of `axios`.
+This is a drop-in replacement for the official `openai` module (which has `axios` as a dependency).

-Edge functions are very fast and, unlike lambda functions, allow streaming data to the client.
+As well as reducing the bundle size, removing the dependency means we can query OpenAI from edge environments.
+Edge functions such as Next.js Edge API Routes are very fast and, unlike lambda functions, allow streaming data to the client.

+The latest version of this module has feature parity with the official `v3.2.1`.

 ## Installation